taky-kongo/alx-system_engineering-devops/0x00-shell_basics/README.md

 You can consider that all HTML files have the extension .html

 100-lets_move: This script moves all files beginning with an uppercase letter to the directory /tmp/u.

+101-clean_emacs: This scripts deletes all files in the current working directory that end with the character ~.